Change management has become one of the most critical success factors for any business in today's ever-changing world.

 - Times of a crisis

-Managing Organizational Change During COVID-19
+Managing Organizational Change During Crisis

 Under normal circumstances, driving change in the workplace is already quite challenging.
+Today, workplace transformation needs to be more agile.

-In a survey of nearly 3,000 executives about the success of their enterprise transformation efforts, McKinsey found the failure rate to be higher than 60%.
+In a survey with nearly 3,000 executives about the success of their enterprise transformation efforts, McKinsey found the failure rate to be higher than 60%.
 But COVID-19 makes organizational change even more complex and challenging.

 As the pandemic continues to spread, businesses have no choice but to review their short-term as well as long-term strategies.